wp-cli/handbook/commands/core/multisite-install.md

 Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
 Then, creates the multisite tables in the database and adds multisite constants to the wp-config.php.

+For those using WordPress with Apache, remember to update the `.htaccess` file with the appropriate multisite rewrite rules.

 ### OPTIONS

 [\--url=&lt;url&gt;]